 If you would like to find out more about Forest Schools please speak to Mrs Parker, our Early Years Leader.

-Please see below a time table for the first half of the Spring Term.
+Please see below a time table for the first half of the Summer Term.

 For Forest School sessions please ensure your child brings a pair of named wellies and warm clothing suitable for the weather.
 You are welcome to send waterproof trousers for your child to wear.
 We are aiming to go outside in all weathers!